Justin-YCheese/Havoc/README.md

 1. Get added as a Havoc Steam Workshop collaborator
 1. Subscribe to the [Havoc mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2723093390&searchtext=Havoc)
 1. Follow the installation steps to get the mod, but start a single player session instead
-1. In Atom, press `CTRL + SHIFT + L` to load game script files
+1. In Atom, press `CTRL + ALT + L` to load game script files
-1. Edit script files and use `CTRL+ SHIFT + S` to test in Tabletop Simulator
+1. Edit script files and use `CTRL+ ALT + S` to test in Tabletop Simulator

 ### With Github